Canada, Mexico vow to stick with NAFTA talks, Mexico works on Plan B

 “We’re working on that, we have been working and perfecting the analysis to identify not only industries but companies that could help the contingency if we don’t reach a satisfactory negotiation.”

-Meade did not give details of what tariffs were being analysed.
+Meade did not give details of what tariffs were being analyzed.
 In 2011, Mexico successfully used targeted tariffs on U.S. goods such as pork and cheese to win a dispute over trucks.

 Meade’s comments and the tensions at the talks drove the peso to a nearly five-month low of 18.92 against the dollar, a fall of more than 1 percent in the session.
 The currency has shed close to 4 percent since Oct.
 3 on concerns the NAFTA talks could founder.